 I’ve had other bags that started falling apart in under a year after heavy use.

-The most important tip I can give you is don’t think your invincible with this bag.
+The most important tip I can give you is don’t think that you’re invincible with this bag.

 It’s not a good idea to bring your passport outside if you don’t need it even with a hidden belt.